alexandregazaniol/Alexandre-Gazaniol/Publications.markdown

 ---
 layout: page
-title: Publications
 permalink: /Publications/
 ---
 ---
 ### Research fields

 Financing of small and medium businesses, loan guarantees, internationalization and firm performance, location choices of multinational firms, impact of international trade on domestic employment and wages.

 ---